ASolot/temporal-glare/README.md

 # temporal-glare
-This is an implementation of the paper Temporal Glare: Real‐Time Dynamic Simulation of the Scattering in the Human Eye
+This is an attempt to improve the implementation of the paper "Temporal Glare: Real‐Time Dynamic Simulation of the Scattering in the Human Eye" by using various local and global tone mapping operators.

+A short demo movie could be found at the following link:
-Additional description: TBD
+TBD

+The current implementation requires:
+OpenCL
+clFFT library
+TinyEXR library